 “This is a shame we must eradicate.
 It does not give us any pride to be listed among the few countries with polio,” he said.

 He also said a directive by the Indian government requiring Kenyans travelling to that country to have polio vaccination certificates will greatly inconvenience many as it requires one to be immunised at least six weeks before the travel date.
+Mr Macharia called on Kenyans to fully co-operate, noting that the exercise had cost the government Sh1 billion since it was launched in July 2013.

 The county executive member for health Dr Jonah Mwangi said the campaign was hampered by parents who refuse to take their children for immunization due to religious believes.